You’ve been dreaming of it and now the time is finally here…

 You’ve done some research and decided the best choice for your business is to form an LLC.

-You should 100% form your LLC in your home state.
+You should form your LLC in your home state (in the state where you’re conducting business).

 For example, if you’re in California, then you should form your LLC in California.

-If you have any questions about this, you can email me Sam Mollaei Esq., Business Lawyer, at [email protected]
+If you have any questions about which is the best state to form your LLC, you can email me at firstname.lastname@example.org

-This is because you need to let your home state know that are you operating a “foreign” LLC in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT what to do.
+This is because you need to let your home state know that you are operating a “foreign” LLC in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT want to do.

-You should form your LLC in your home state and avoid the fees associated with filing in another state, and then having to file as a Foreign LLC in your home state, which will be required.
+You should form your LLC in your home state and avoid the fees associated with filing in another state.
+After this, you will be required to file as a Foreign LLC in your home state.
+Also, you should know about EIN for foreign entity beforehand.

 That covers 90% of you reading this…